 Since the COVID-19 pandemic, we have run a series of very successful dispersed Walks for Water, which gained more support and raised more money than events in the previous format (gathering a single large group of supporters together for a weekend).

-In 2023 the dispersed events are being coordinated by longstanding supporter Andrew Starr, who will offer support to those who are in a position to organise local events.
-Walk leaders are responsible for planning a route, gathering local walkers, overseeing their safe participation, and sharing achievements with the wider group.
-Previous dispersed events have made good use of WhatsApp as well as an online Zoom event in the evening to bring together walkers from all of the different locations and create a feeling of shared endeavour.
+Local walk leaders are responsible for planning a route, gathering local walkers, overseeing their safe participation, and sharing achievements with the wider group.
+Previous dispersed events have made good use of WhatsApp to keep in touch, as well as an online Zoom event in the evening to bring together walkers from all of the different locations and create a feeling of shared endeavour.

-Previous walks have made important contributions towards our projects.
-In 2019 we completed a walk in the Quantock Hills in Somerset to support a project at Kihihi Hill, raising over £17,000 for WATSAN.
+Previous joint walks have made important contributions towards our projects.
+In 2019 a large group completed a walk in the Quantock Hills in Somerset to support a project at Kihihi Hill, raising over £17,000 for WATSAN.
 Our partners in Uganda have also organised their own Walks for Water to raise funds for their projects.